flavienChamay/Simple-Blockchain/README.md

 ### On Windows:
 No tests have been launched on Windows for the moment.

+## Features
+* Chain of data
+* Mining of new blocks
+* Hasing a block
+* Analyse and verify the chain
+* Transactions mechanisms
+* Store chain on disk
+* Node network
+* Wallets on text files

+To-do list:
+* Share data, resolve conflicts with consensus
+* Desktop frontend with PyQt
+* Replace with Django

 ## Launch
 After all dependencies has been installed, launch the project with a terminal on the source folder and type:
 ```bash